 Same principal as above, except that you’re allocating part of your paycheck into your non-retirement accounts.
 This can include mutual funds, brokerage accounts or even savings accounts.
-Many people don’t think about non-retirement accounts as part of retirement planning, but any large pool of money that you have or are accumulating are part of the mix.
+Many people don’t think about non-retirement accounts as part of retirement planning, but any large pool of money that you have—or are accumulating—is part of the mix.